Kathund/AutoWelcomeBack/README.md

 - Added Friends menu in the GUI
 - Added the option to have a differnet message than guild members
 - Added the option to boop the user
+- Moved everything to its own file for better backend

 ### v1.2.3